aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 layer specific summary function - max - are calculated (`exactextractr::exact_extract()`) and then rasterized with `egvtools::polygon2input()`.
 Once rasterized to input data, EGV is created with `egvtools::input2egv()`.
-To prevent from gaps at the edges, inderse distance weighted (power = 2) gap filling is implemented.
+To prevent from gaps at the edges, inverse distance weighted (power = 2) gap filling is implemented.
 To save disk space, intermediate input layer is unlinked.
 At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.